Samson en Gert (TV series): History

-The pair's popularity grew very rapidly in Flanders and they were given their own television series in 1990.
+The pair's popularity grew rapidly in Flanders and they were given their own television series in 1990.
 The show, named Samson, premiered on 2 September 1990.
 During the show, Samson and Gert and their friends would encounter many funny and chaotic situations.
-The plot would be interrupted for contests, fan mail and a variety of cartoons, such as The Smurfs, Ovide and the Gang, and Mrs. Pepper Pot.
+The plot would be interrupted for contests, fan mail and a variety of cartoons, such as Tom & Jerry, The Smurfs, Ovide and the Gang, and Mrs. Pepper Pot.

-The production of new episodes ceased in 2005, but the series is still broadcast in Flanders and the Netherlands and is very popular with children.
+The production of new episodes ceased in 2005, but the series is still broadcast in Flanders and the Netherlands and is popular with children.
 Danny Verbiest also announced his retirement in 2005.
 Many fans were upset by this, because Danny Verbiest gave a really special, unique and specific voice to Samson.
 Peter Thyssen took over and did his best to make Samson sound the same.
 Even though episodes were no longer being produced, many theater shows and songs continued to be made, with the annual Kerstshows or Christmas shows every winter being the most prominent.

 In 2014 Peter Thyssen stopped portraying Samson and Dirk Bosschaert took over.
-In 2014, after 10 years of absence, they produced a brand new season.
-The season was called 'Winterpret'.
+In the same year, after 10 years of absence, they produced a brand new season, called 'Winterpret'.
 It took place in three bungalows in the Ardennes during the winter.
 The characters of Gert, Samson, the mayor, Van Leemhuyzen and Alberto returned.
 The main set was the bungalow of Samson & Gert, which had the same layout as their house.
 In 2017 they produced another special season, called 'Zomerpret' with a summer theme.
 The previous cast of 'Winterpret' re-appeared and a new character was introduced.
-This characters was 'Jaap Mengelmoes' and was the owner of the camping where Samson & Gert would stay in.
+This character was 'Jaap Mengelmoes' and was the owner of the camping where Samson & Gert would stay in.
 Jaap Mengelmoes also happened to be the cousin of former neighbour Joop Mengelmoes.

-Samson and Gert's first movie, Hotel op Stelten ("Panic in the Hotel"), premiered on 12 March 2008.
+Samson and Gert's first film, Hotel op Stelten ("Panic in the Hotel"), premiered on 12 March 2008.
 It also stars their friends Alberto, Octaaf, the mayor and Van Leemhuyzen.

-On 2 April 2019, Gert Verhulst announced that he would quit at their 30th anniversary, leaving Samson in need of a new owner.
-At the first performance of their farewell tour on 21 December 2019, it was finally revealed that this role will be fulfilled by Marie Verhulst (the daughter of Gert).
-The final performance was initially planned for 19 April 2020.
-However, as the pandemic hit in March, the rest of the tour had to be postponed for two years.
-In the end, Gert's very last performance took place on 16 April 2022, finally saying goodbye to his role after 32 years.
+Gert Verhulst intended to retire from the role at their 30th anniversary, leaving Samson in need of a new owner.
+At the first performance of their farewell tour in December 2019, it was revealed that this role will be fulfilled by Marie Verhulst (the daughter of Gert).
+The final performance was initially planned for 19 April 2020, but as COVID-19 pandemic hit in March, the rest of the tour was postponed for two years.
+Gert's last performance took place on 16 April 2022, finally saying goodbye to his role after 32 years.

 The new show is called Samson and Marie.
 While Gert is no longer present, the mayor, Van Leemhuyzen and Alberto still appear in the new show from time to time.
-They will also appear in the very first Samson & Marie Christmas show.
+They also appeared in the first Samson & Marie Christmas show.